-- Introduce the lesson by reading out Activity 8 on the Student's Book page 47 to the students. - 2.
+- 1. Introduce the lesson by reading out Activity 8. - 2.
 Engage the students in a discussion on the features of a good summary. - 3.
 Take them through the key points in summary writing while using examples in each one of them to give more explanation. - 4.
 Arrange the students in groups taking into consideration all aspects of inclusivity and ask them to choose a group secretary. - 5.
-Ask the groups to discuss the Exercise on page 48 of the Student's Book and write a summary using the guidelines you have discussed in class. - 6.
+Ask the groups to discuss the Exercise and write a summary using the guidelines you have discussed in class. - 6.
 Mark the summaries and give the group with the best summary an opportunity to read out their summary to the rest of the class.